The Role of Zero Trust Network Architecture in CCIE Security Certification

 • Context-aware access policies

-• Strong encryption for data in transit
+• Granular controls for data in transit

 • Continuous threat monitoring